amberchunn/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The DOM is a representation of the data on a webpage.
+It allows us to see the hierarchy of a webpage.
+It is technically an API that allows us to interface with any data on the web.
+The DOM also allows us to change, modify, and interact with the data of a webpage using a scripting language such as JavaScript.

 2. What is an event?

+An event is something of potential interest that has happened or will happen on a webpage.
+Events can range from a simple mouse click, all the way to receiving data from a database.

 3. What is an event listener?

+An event listener is a method we can add to a node in the DOM which will alert us once the specified action has occurred.
+Then it will execute any code that we want to run when the event happens.

 4. Why would we convert a NodeList into an Array?

+It is helpful to convert a DOM NodeList that we receive or target on the DOM to an array at times.
+This allows use to use any of the vast array methods available to us so that we can manipulate the data in more ways.

 5. What is a component?

+A component is a self-contained reusable piece of code.
+A hallmark of the component is that they include items that need to be repeated on a website.
+Things such as buttons, product cards, profile elements, etc. Components allow us to keep everything uniform among the site (or even sites!) as well as providing a way to keep our code dry, efficient, and more maintainable.

 ### Git Set up

-* [ ] Fork the project into your GitHub user account
+-   [ ] Fork the project into your GitHub user account
-* [ ] Clone the forked project into a directory on your machine
+-   [ ] Clone the forked project into a directory on your machine
-* [ ] Create a pull request before you start working on the project requirements.
+-   [ ] Create a pull request before you start working on the project requirements.
 You will continuously push your updates throughout the project.
-* [ ] You are now ready to build this project with your preferred IDE
+-   [ ] You are now ready to build this project with your preferred IDE

 ## Minimum Viable Product

 Your finished project must include all of the following requirements:

-* [ ] Look through the HTML code and familiarize yourself with the different sections.
+-   [ ] Look through the HTML code and familiarize yourself with the different sections.
 Some of them already exist, but some need to be filled in.
 DO NOT add any code to the HTML file itself.

-* [ ] Following the instructions in the `Header/index.js` file, create the Header component.
+-   [ ] Following the instructions in the `Header/index.js` file, create the Header component.

-* [ ] Following the instructions in the `Tabs/index.js` file, create individual Tabs components.
+-   [ ] Following the instructions in the `Tabs/index.js` file, create individual Tabs components.

-* [ ] Following the instructions in the `Cards/index.js` file, create individual Cards components.
+-   [ ] Following the instructions in the `Cards/index.js` file, create individual Cards components.

 ## Stretch Problems

 Your stretch challenge is to write the functionality of a `Carousel` component.
 This is an advanced challenge, so you are not expected to be able to complete it.
 If you begin and don't finish, you should still submit with what you have.
 This is going to be a bit different because you are going to need to create some advanced functionality for the carousel.
 There is no need to request data for this exercise.

-* [ ] Complete the carousel functionality in `Carousel.js`
+-   [ ] Complete the carousel functionality in `Carousel.js`

-* [ ] If you complete the Carousel, add functionality so that the carousel slides when the buttons are pressed instead of just appearing.
+-   [ ] If you complete the Carousel, add functionality so that the carousel slides when the buttons are pressed instead of just appearing.

-* [ ] Create an 'infinite loop' carousel.
+-   [ ] Create an 'infinite loop' carousel.
 In which as long as you click on an arrow, the array of images will loop over itself.

-* [ ] If you have finished the above, research `data attributes`.
+-   [ ] If you have finished the above, research `data attributes`.
 Implement data attributes within your tabs as well as your cards.
 Give the tabs functionality so that when they are clicked they filter the cards to only display the cards that contain that topic.